ChenLiu-1996/CitationMap/README.md

 If you open it on a browser, you will see your own version of the following citation world map.

+Besides, there will be a csv file recording citation information.

 <img src = "assets/citation_world_map.png" width=800>